Are you a food lover visiting Atlanta? In this post, I share 10 Atlanta culinary experiences you won’t want to miss.

 During my hosted dinner, I also sampled two delicious starters — crispy IPA-battered fried green beans with a spicy red pepper aioli and charred octopus with Mirin cucumber, frisée, and pea tendrils.
 That was followed by three salads — a beet, house, and raw salad.
 They were almost too beautiful to eat!

 Moving onto entrées, we were served a melt-in-your-mouth short rib.
-Braised for 24 hours and served over cauliflower risotto, this dish was a crowd pleaser.
+Braised for 24 hours and served over cauliflower risotto, this dish was a crowd-pleaser.
 We also tasted a delightful fisherman’s stew with saffron tomato and Carolina Gold risotto and a DIY vegetable hot pot with pho broth, udon noodles, fresh garden veggies, scallions, carrots, and basil.

 Throughout our meal, Executive Chef Shean Suter presented beautifully plated, delicious dishes featuring locally sourced ingredients.
-He topped it all off with a two cheesecakes, including a raw “cheesecake” made from his own secret recipe.
+He topped it all off with two cheesecakes, including a raw “cheesecake” made from his own secret recipe.
 Just when you thought dining at Local Motives couldn’t get any sweeter, it does!

-Of course, it’s not just the BeltLine-inspired local art and appetizing dishes that makes dining at Local Motives so special, it’s also the drinks.
+Of course, it’s not just the BeltLine-inspired local art and appetizing dishes that make dining at Local Motives so special, it’s also the drinks.
 With each course, we enjoyed either a flight of craft beer or a handcrafted cocktail.
 I especially enjoyed our cocktail of watermelon purée, simple syrup with watermelon and basil, and Hangar 1 Citron Vodka.